 Using physical therapy for scoliosis can help improve posture and alignment, strengthen and stabilize the spine, and alleviate pain.

 Scoliosis changes a person’s overall spinal alignment, leading to muscle imbalances, poor posture, and sometimes pain.
-Symptoms are often subtle during the early stages, making them easy to overlook.
-The condition typically develops during growth spurts before and during puberty, but it can happen at any age.
-Catching scoliosis early gives patients time to correct the curve before it becomes severe.
+Scoliosis symptoms are often subtle during the early stages, making them easy to overlook.
+The condition typically developsduring growth spurts before and during puberty, but it can happen at any age.
+Catching scoliosis early gives patients time to correct the scoliosis curve before it becomes severe.

 There are two main types:

 Adolescent idiopathic scoliosis (AIS) is usually diagnosed between the ages of 10-18 years.
-This is the most common type and called idiopathic scoliosis because it has no definite cause.
-The condition is more progressive in females, and they are more likely to require treatment.
+This is the most common type and is called idiopathic scoliosis because it has no definite cause.
+The abnormal spinal curvature is more progressive in females, and they are more likely to require scoliosis treatment.
 Other causes are congenital and neuromuscular.